lamm-mit/MARS/README.md

 # MARS: Hierarchical Multi-Agent Reasoning Systems Enable Knowledge-Grounded Material Substitution

-**Tarjei Paule Hage · Yu-Chuan Hsu · Wei Lu · Markus J. Buehler** — Massachusetts Institute of Technology
+**Tarjei Paule Hage · Yu-Chuan Hsu · Wei Lu · Gayle Lyon · Jiezhu Jin · Markus J. Buehler** — Massachusetts Institute of Technology

 MARS is a three-system LLM pipeline for knowledge-grounded material substitution.
 Given a query, System 1 extracts required material properties from a domain knowledge graph and RAG corpus.
 System 2 proposes a candidate substitute by reasoning over two knowledge graphs and two retrieval corpora.
 System 3 assesses lab-scale manufacturability against three additional corpora, feeding blocking constraints back to System 2 if the candidate fails and looping until a viable substitute is found or the iteration limit is reached.